What is Super Tuesday and how does tomorrow's voting work?

 Super Tuesday, on March 5, is when the largest number of states will be holding presidential primaries or caucuses.
 Over a third of all the available delegates for both the Republican and Democratic nominations are at stake on Super Tuesday.

-President Biden is the leading contender for the Democratic nomination, and he has no substantial primary challenge, while former President Donald Trump is leading former South Carolina Gov. Nikki Haley in the Republican nomination race.
+President Biden is the leading contender for the Democratic nomination, and he has no substantial primary challenge, while former President Donald Trump is leading former U.N.
+Ambassador Nikki Haley in the Republican nomination race.

+In two of the Super Tuesday states — Colorado and Maine — Trump was found to have engaged in insurrection related to the post-2020 election period and disqualified from the primary ballot under Section 3 of the 14th Amendment.
+But the U.S. Supreme Court ruled on Monday that only Congress, not states, can enforce Section 3, meaning votes for Trump in those states will still count.

-In President Biden, who is running for reelection, there are concerns about his age, his handling of U.S. involvement in the Israel-Hamas conflict, and voter apathy.
+On the Democratic side, there are concerns about Mr. Biden's age, his handling of U.S. involvement in the Israel-Hamas conflict and voter apathy.

 How does Super Tuesday work?